Frank Elbridge Webb: Idle Hour syndicate

+Mackay lawsuit

 In 1926, Webb sued Colonel Robert Mackay, who had served in the British Army, for $8,000 which he had loaned him in 1922.
 Webb loaned the money to Mackay, a recent acquaintance, because he knew him to be "the wealthiest bachelor in Scotland".
 During the trial, it was revealed that Mackay had introduced Webb to Richard H. Cole, a friend of President Warren G. Harding's who had expected to be appointed to a diplomatic post in Mexico.
 Through that post, Cole believed he could control Mexican investments into the United States and receive valuable concessions, and Webb agreed to raise a $100,000 fund to lobby Mexican and American officials to secure this reality.
 On January 21, 1922, Webb and Cole hosted a 75-person dinner which cost $3,000 that was attended by many prominent figures, including former Speaker of the House Joe Cannon, Senator Henry Cabot Lodge, another 35 members of the United States Senate, and some prominent Mexican officials.
 President Harding had been expected to attend, but Webb warned him against attending, saying he was "being used".
 The scheme's failure was variably attributed to Mexican political instability which damaged Cole's influence, Harding's absence from the dinner, and the fact that the dinner's extravagance attracted press coverage, leading to a government inquiry, scaring off Webb's investors.
 Webb was awarded $6,000 by the judge when the trial ended, with the judge finding that Mackay had previously returned $2,000 to Webb.